Cotechino Modena

 Cotechino dates back to around 1511 to Gavello in Mirandola, where, whilst besieged, the people had to find a way to preserve meat and use the less tender cuts, so they made cotechino.
-Mirandola developed its own specialty enveloped in a hollowed out pig's trotter, named the Zampone.
+Mirandola developed its own specialty enveloped in a hollowed out pig's trotter, named zampone.

 By the 18th century it had become more popular than the yellowish sausage that had been around at the time, and in the 19th century entered mass production in and around the area.

-Cotechino is often served with lentils alongside mashed potatoes or polenta, especially around New Year.
+Cotechino is often served with lentils alongside polenta or mashed potatoes, especially around New Year.